rickyurvina/path_planning_python_coppelia/README.md

-# Thesis: Probabilistic Learning-Based Routing Scheme with Path Planning for Autonomous Agricultural Vehicles
+# An Integrated Route and Path Planning Strategy for Skid--Steer Mobile Robots in Assisted Harvesting Tasks with Terrain Traversability Constraints

 ## Overview